franciscojavierarceo/franciscojavierarceo.github.io/content/posts/data-science-and-fintech/data-science-and-fintech.md

 I'll probably write more technical examples of each one of these to give a more concrete information with code and diagrams but I wanted to keep this post high-level to introduce the topics.

-So, to summarize, data scientists are useful (particularly in Fintech) when there are hard problems and data available to solve them.
+So, to summarize, data scientists are useful (particularly in fintech) when there are hard problems and data available to solve them.

 ***
 Have some feedback?
 Feel free to [let me know](https://twitter.com/franciscojarceo)!